amd/aocl-crypto/docs/resources/Main_Page.md

 ## Build and Installation

-To Build AOCL-Cryptography for Different Platform Please refer to Document Related your Platform
+To Build AOCL-Cryptography for different platform please refer to the document related to your platform
     - [ Linux ](md_Combine_build.html#md_BUILD)
     - [ Windows  ](md_Combine_build.html#md_BUILD_Windows)